alanpaterson82/django-rest/README.md

 <br>

-The current custom models are the user and profile options, however, with further development there is scope for much more interactive content including but not limited to, recipe sharing, polls on favourite foods, meal planning suggestions and restaurant recommendations.
+The current custom models are the user and profile options as well as a 'contact us' form and recipe sharing page, however, there is scope for much more interactive content including but not limited to, polls on favourite foods, meal planning suggestions and restaurant recommendations.

-VIP members can also access exclusive offers such as competitions and giveaways.
+VIP members could also access exclusive offers such as competitions and giveaways.

 <br>